isomerpages/isomerpages-govtech/_who-we-are/3-our-digital-government-rankings.md

 The yearly study ranks 148 economies and examines their preparedness to leverage information and communication technologies (ICT) for increased competitiveness and development.

-* In 2016, Singapore is ranked 1st in the world.
+* In 2016, Singapore was ranked 1st in the world.
 <table>
   <tr>
     <th><span style="font-weight:bold">Publication Year</span></th>